cabforum/netsec/docs/NSR.md

 A vulnerability is remediated when the CA has:

 * fixed the vulnerability such that the vulnerability is no longer present; or
-* confirmed the impact of the vulnerability and thoroughly documented why the vulnerability cannot be exploited.
+* confirmed the impact of the vulnerability and documented why the vulnerability does not impact the CA's security posture.

 #### 4.4 Vulnerability Identification